gnarea/pyrecord/docs/source/index.rst

     Because of the way Python works, we cannot infer the name of the new record type by just looking at the name of the variable that will get the result of :meth:`~Record.create_type`.
-Unfortunately, this means that you have to specify the name twice as in the example above.
+Unfortunately, this means that you have to specify the record type name twice as in the example above.

 To make some fields optional and give them default values, pass such values as keyword arguments::